alanef/civicrm-contribs-to-membership/README.md

 This script is designed to be run by cron command line, e.g. daily or weekly  and performs two actions relating to Importing of contributions by CSV

-CiviCRM does not try to link CSV contributiosn to existing memberships or renew them
+CiviCRM does not try to link CSV contributions to existing memberships or renew them

 1. It renews memberships that have fallen into 'Grace' and have a subsequent contribution  uploaded via CSV Importing
-2. It links contributions to memberships hence enableing contribution value reporting
+2. It links contributions to memberships hence enabling contribution value reporting

-This code specifically assumes annual membership renews to the end of teh current year contributions received in.
+This code specifically assumes annual membership renews to the end of the current year contributions received in.
 This works for me, but may not for you.